nicolaspanel/numjs/README.md

 ## Images manipulation
-__Num4JS__’s comes with powerful functions for image processing.
+__NumJs__’s comes with powerful functions for image processing.
 Theses function are located in `nj.images` module.

 The different color bands/channels are stored using the `NdArray` object such that a grey-image is `[H,W]`, an RGB-image is `[H,W,3]` and an RGBA-image is `[H,W,4]`.